awsdocs/amazon-s3-developer-guide/doc_source/crr-add-config.md

 ```

 **Example 3: Replication Configuration with Two Rules with Overlapping Prefixes**  <a name="overlap-rule-example"></a>
 In this configuration, the two rules specify filters with overlapping key prefixes, `star/` and `starship`\.
-Both rules apply to objects with the keyname `starship-x`\.
+Both rules apply to objects with the key name `starship-x`\.
 In this case, Amazon S3 uses the rule priority to determine which rule to apply\.

 ```
 <ReplicationConfiguration>